cJoharchy/Address-Book/README.md

 # Address-Book

 Tools Used:
 For this test I used various online resources to build my code.
 I was unfamiliar with some elements of ReactJS and had to research a number of things as I was moving forward.
 As a result, most of my code is built from researching tools and examples online.
 Once I used <code>npx create-react-app address-book</code>, I navigated to the address book using <code>cd address-book</code> and then used <code>npm start</code> to start the development server.
-From there, I was able to view my work from the <code>localhost:3000</code> in-browser as I worked.
+From there, I was able to view my work from
+<code>localhost:3000</code> in-browser as I worked.

 Basic Summary: The application works as follows;
 <br>